 It works in real estate and it will work for your dehumidifier.
 To get the best results and have the dehumidifier operating at optimum levels you need to keep it away from walls and furniture.
-Also, close all doors and windows.
+Also, remember to keep doors and windows closed.

 3. Set the Humidity Levels Just Right

 The normal humidity range is between 30 and 50% but that is not always good when you have prized possessions you need to protect from the moisture.
 If you are not sure which humidity level is right for those precious treasures, ask an expert for their help.

 They should know what humidity level you should use to protect your antiques and more.
 If there are ones with respiratory problems in your home, it is better to consult with a doctor for an ideal humidity level that works for their situations.

 4. Vacuum Your Room